- Bullet Summary

 Simon Sinek also speaks about the ways new ideas and products spread.

-The question, he says, isn’t much how do you get influencers to talk about you, but how do you get enough influencers to reach the tipping point.
+The question, he says, isn’t much about how you get influencers to talk about you, but how do you get enough influencers to reach the tipping point?

 Sinek then introduces the diffusion curve.